 Action Plan to Avoid Fighting in Front of the Kids

-Once you've made the decision to never fight in front of your children again, use this strategy for sticking to your plan:
+Once you've made the decision to never fight in front of your children again, use these strategies for sticking to your plan:

 Turn around and walk away if you think you'll have a hard time dealing with your urge to fight.
 Decide that you don't care if your partner sets your skirt on fire.
 Recognize that when you don't walk away, you are attacking your kids, putting your need to explode ahead of their well-being and peace of mind.